 Land transfer taxes are no more progressive than a property tax.

-If the Alberta government feels the need to increase its tax revenues to deal with the province’s fiscal situation, other new sources of tax revenue should be considered, such as a provincial sales tax, or the province could increase the Education Property Tax instead of introducing a land transfer tax.
+If the Alberta government feels the need to increase its tax revenues to deal with the province’s fiscal situation, other new sources of tax revenue should be considered, such as a provincial sales tax, or the province could increase the Education Property Tax on residential properties instead of introducing a land transfer tax.

 If a land transfer tax is adopted, it should be at a relatively low rate, i.e. less than three percent of the value of the property transferred.